 - You can’t hold Bitcoin in your hands as you do with fiat

 - A host of other coins have been developed with inspiration from Bitcoin

 Introduction to Blockchain

 Bitcoin is a digital form of settlement built on a technology referred to as the blockchain.
-Despite the name “bitcoin,” it’s not a real coin that you can carry.
+Despite the name “Bitcoin,” it’s not a real coin that you can carry.
 It operates like emails.
 Just like you use your email address to digitally send, receive and store letters, you can also have a bitcoin wallet that sends, receives, and stores money for you.
 Bitcoin is decentralized in nature meaning, no single authority has autonomy over it.
 It’s not regulated by any government or central bank and can’t be manipulated.
 Let’s first demystify crypto and blockchain to help you understand Bitcoin much better.

 Cryptocurrencies and Blockchain

 Cryptocurrency comes from Crypto and Currency.
 The word crypto originates from the Greek word ‘kryptos,’ which means hidden.
-So in a layman’s language, cryptocurrency is a hidden or secret currency.
+So, in layman’s language, cryptocurrency is a hidden or secret currency.
 Not literally though, but because the transactions have a high level of encryption making them secure.
 It’s digital and free from central government controls.
 It’s a virtual coin that runs on blockchain technology.

 On the other hand, a blockchain is a public list or chain of records called blocks.
 These blocks carry cryptographic hashes of each other along with transaction information.
 The data can’t be modified or manipulated as each block stores information from the previous block immutably.